opplieam/bb-dist-noti/Readme.md

 - **Kubernetes Ready**
   Comes with Helm charts for easy deployment on Kubernetes clusters.

+- **Dynamic Load Balancing with Ingress Nginx**
+  Uses Ingress Nginx to load balance traffic only to follower nodes.
+  Includes a custom Kubernetes operator for node labeling to ensure proper traffic routing.

 ## The Heart of the System: `agent.go`

 At the core of this system lies the `agent` package.
 It orchestrates all critical components, including: